minimapletinytools/haskell-ffi-cabal-foreign-library-examples/README.md

 -L./
 ```

 As mentioned earlier, if you want your `capp/potatomain.cpp` to use methods from the Haskell library directly instead of calling through `csrc/potato.h`, then you will need to add the flags `-I../dist/build/potato/potato-tmp` for `Potato_stub.h` and something like `-I/usr/local/lib/ghc-8.4.4/include/` for `HsFFI.h`.
+I don't recommend this since it's unclear to me where to fetch these dependencies from in a build pipeline.

-Finally, the makefile in the root directory runs `cabal configure && cabal build` then copies the compiled library into the `capp` folder.
+Finally, the makefile in the root directory runs `stack build` and copies the compiled library into the `capp` folder.
 Then it calls `make` inside of `capp`. `make run` runs the app it compiled in `capp`.

-## Stack Integration
+## Cabal
-This seems to work fine with the latest version of stack.
-You can do `make usingstack` in the root directory to try it out.
-It will copy the output the `capp` folder and you can run `make run` inside the `capp` directory.
+`make usingcabal` will do the same thing with cabal instead of stack.
+It uses a different .cabal file but you could probably make it work with the stack generated one too.

+## Real World Examples (AKA shameless self promotion)
+This example was made as an excercise for the [AnimalClub](https://github.com/pdlla/animalclub) haskell library which is called by rust in [goatbreeder](https://github.com/pdlla/goatbreeder).

 ## THX
 I used [this guide](https://ro-che.info/articles/2017-07-26-haskell-library-in-c-project) as a starting point which includes links to many other resources I found helpful so I won't list them here.
 The guide contains a script for gathering the scattered libraries but I didn't seem to need it here.
 As far as I can tell, Cabal 2.0 will package everything that's needed into a single shared library.

 Enjoy!